blaix/tdubs/README.rst

     >>> verify(new_mock).called()
     Traceback (most recent call last):
         ...
-    tdubs.VerificationError: expected <Mock ...> to be called, but it wasn't
+    VerificationError: expected <Mock ...> to be called, but it wasn't

 You can verify that it was called with specific arguments::